hanyangclarence/My_Project/README.md

 ## Attempt 1.2: Train a new vqvae that have trainable codebook.

+### Attempt 1.2.1
     The structure of the trainable codebook is still the same.
-It is still of shape (4, 2048)
+It is still of shape (4, 2048) The test loss is not good: total loss: 0.1118762344121933 I guess this is because when training, waveform is provided.
+But when testing, the input is zero waveform.

+### Attempt 1.2.2 Use independent motion vqvae
+    Still use the (4, 2048) size codebook, but it's independent one

 ## Attempt 1.3: Train a new vqvae of smaller size